SANZIDA10/Numerical_Lab/README.md

 ### Simpson's 1/3 Rule

-#### Simpsons 1/3 Theory
+#### Simpsons 13 Theory

-Simpson’s 1/3 Rule is a numerical method used to approximate the definite integral of a function when the exact integration is difficult.
+Simpson's 1/3 Rule is a numerical method used to approximate the definite integral of a function when the exact integration is difficult.
 It approximates the area under a curve using parabolic (quadratic) segments.

 Steps:
 1. Divide the interval [a,b] into n sub-intervals, where n must be even.
 2. Calculate the step size:
    h = (b−a) / n
 3. Apply the formula:
-     o	Multiply odd-indexed points by 4 and even-indexed points by 2.
+   - Multiply odd-indexed points by 4 and even-indexed points by 2.
 4. Sum up the results to get the approximate value of the integral.

-#### Simpsons 1/3 Code
+#### Simpsons 13 Code
 ```cpp
 #include <iostream>
 #include <fstream>